-It’s true that folks who just learn to code with a coding bootcamp are missing out on the structural fundamental elements that bring them greater understanding.
-And yes, the consequence of this is that they may have a hard time getting jobs afterwards because their comprehension is patchy.
+Folks who just learn to code with a coding bootcamp are missing out on the structural fundamental elements that bring them a greater understanding.
+And yes, the consequence of this is that they may have a hard time getting jobs afterward because their comprehension is patchy.

 But there’s a solution, and all it takes is some grit.
 You already know you want to code.
 You already know it’s the right path for you.
 All you’re missing are the building blocks that will support you for the rest of your career.
 The solution is to invest more time in computer science learning, focusing more on math and fundamental concepts, on your timeline, and your budget.
 Your future as a programmer is closer than you think.